SingeDev/halo-demo/Readme.md

 Returns a list of relevant cards.

-Parameters (sent in a request body):
+Parameters (sent in a query string):

 - `category` (string: see below): situation type (required).
 - `userId` (string): a unique user identifier (required).